The workspace is the hub of any designer, developer, and programmer’s world.

 Situate yourself beside a bright window that has curtains or blinds that can be adjusted as needed.

+Before you invest in a great set of shelves, the first thing to do is to imagine what you will store on them.
 This will give you a good idea of the style and amount of shelves you will need.

 Your desk must be large and strong enough to hold all of your gear while still allowing you space to take notes or sit your beverage down.
-Don’t forget to consider drawers and other built in storage.
+Don’t forget to consider drawers and other built-in storage.

 If you are stuck for space in your office area, consider a smaller L-shaped desk that can fit in the corner of the room.